 There are multiple oils with different viscosity ranges available on the market for car engines.
 Similarly, watches require different oils and lubricants for their moving parts.
 The most common oils used at My Jewelry Repair are the Moebius Brand: HP 1300, 9010, and 9415.
 The difference between these oils comes down to viscosity and application.
 During the clean and overhaul process, the heavier 1300 may be used to oil the gear train jewels, while the lighter 9010 is recommended for balance staff lubrication and 9415 is used to lubricate the more critical components of the escapement.
 Without the proper lubrication, excess friction will cause severe damage, which will result in a costly replacement of internal moving parts.

 How Often Should You Oil Your Mechanical Watch or Quartz Movement?

-Depending on the manufacture guidelines of your watch, you can expect to have your mechanical watch serviced every 3 to 5 years.
-If your watch is quartz (think battery operated) it too uses oil to lubricate moving parts, however clean and overhaul service is not performed as frequently due to cost effectiveness of movement replacements.
+Depending on the manufacturer guidelines of your watch, you can expect to have your mechanical watch serviced every 3 to 5 years.
+If your watch is a quartz, oil is also used to lubricate moving parts.
+However, clean and overhaul services are not performed as frequently due to the cost-effectiveness of movement replacements.